ABOUT

 I value social and environmental justice, and it’s important to me that my art business is rooted in these values.

-Each quarter, I redistribute 10% of income from jacket collections to a non-profit or mutual aid fund in support of people and planet.
+Whenever possible, I redistribute income from craft fairs or collections to a non-profit or a mutual aid fund in support of people and planet.

 SOME FAQs